Multicore - 4 Channels

 CAT 6e is just one of many standards, but it has features that are important to us when it comes to sound:

-• The diameter of each conductor inside this cable is the largest possible with CAT cables for the this price.
+- The diameter of each conductor inside this cable is the largest possible with CAT cables for the price.

 Wait a minute!
 None of our handheld recorders have an RJ-45 connector.
-How do we get the signal in and out of this four-channel multicore?
+How will we get the signal in and out of this four-channel multicore?

-There are also inexpensive CAT 6e connectors to extend multicore cables if needed.
+There are also inexpensive CAT 6e connectors available to extend the cables if needed.

-One example is the Neutrik NE8FFX6-W feedthrough coupler for cable extensions.
 It meets the IP65 standard.
 This means it is protected against dust and water from all directions.
-While we wouldn't risk submerging it in water, heavy rain shouldn't be a problem, at least to our experiences.
+While we wouldn't submerge it in water, it can withstand heavy rain, at least based on our experience.

 The downside is that it costs about $35, depending on your local dealer.
 If you are recording out in the field, don't try any cheap ones!

-Dust and/or rain are the enemy!
-Using +48V phantom power may result in a short that could destroy your inputs and/or microphones.
+Dust and rain are your enemies!
+Using +48V phantom power could result in a short that would potentially destroy your inputs and/or microphones.
 From this perspective, $35 is a very good price, isn't it?

-If you need to extend your cables, you may use more than one feedthrough coupler.
-We regularly use multiple feedthrough couplers when needed.
+You may use more than one feedthrough coupler to extend your cables.
+We regularly use multiple feedthrough couplers as needed.

-You might be lucky and find a special offer, in which case the price would be 20-30% less.
+You might find a special offer, in which case the price would be 20%-30% less.

 BUT...watch out!
 We only use CAT 6e cables.
 Period.

-If you often record outside, you may want to use a CAT 6e cable with thicker external insulation.
+If you often record outside, consider using a CAT 6e cable with thicker external insulation.
 There are also versions for indoor use only.

-Another major advantage is that you can set up the microphone system at home and take as much time as you need to do it right.
-You can perform several checks and do some test recordings, if needed.
+Another major advantage is that you can set up the microphone system at home and take as much time as you need to do it properly.
+You can perform several checks and do test recordings if needed.

-During transportation nothing will fall apart or change it's position.
+During transportation, nothing will fall apart or change position.

-At the venue all that's left to do is connect the CAT 6e cables to the splitters, perform a short line check, and press "record."
+Once you arrive at the venue, all that's left to do is connect the CAT 6e cables to the splitters, perform a short line check, and press "record."

-We like this solution because it dramatically reduces the risk of bad or unusable recordings and is easy to use.
-This allows us to focus fully on what will be recorded without any stress.
+Reliability is paramount.
+We prefer this solution because it significantly reduces the risk of poor or unusable recordings and is user-friendly.
+If you label your multicore cables, you won't mix up the channels.
+This allows us to focus fully on the recording without stress.

-In case you might need more than four channels, you use a second or even more four channel multicores at once.
+If you need more than four channels, you can use a second four-channel multicore or more.

-We use some colored clothespin to distinguish the multicores from each other.
-You can get them almost anywhere for just a few bucks.
+We use colored binder clips to distinguish the multicores from each other.
+You can purchase a large set of them almost anywhere for just a few bucks.

-Before your equipment gets damaged out in heavy rain, you might want to read THIS article.
+Before your equipment gets damaged in heavy rain, read THIS article.

-If you like what you have seen, please consider a tip via Ko-Fi.
-Thank you!
+... if you like what you see, please consider a little donation.